RC11B/HVAC-Project/PhysicalDatabase/PhysicalDatabaseTables.md

 This is the database design for the HVAC Systems Information website.
 This website will allow technicians and installers easy access to all information about a certain system or piece of equipment.
-All this information is stored in tables labeled (Users, Manufacturers, Furnaces, Humidifiers, and AC)..
+All this information is stored in tables labeled (Users, Manufacturers, Furnaces, Humidifiers, and AC).

 <hr>